prasanna43234/SSC/Docker/Mynotes_Docker_Readme.md

 Update : Downloads the latest list of available package in the website and it doesnt change anything .
 apt-get curl -y # intalls latest available version through the link in the index.
 --no-cache # installs packages without storing cache
+CMD ["python",'app.py'] # It can be changed during execution
+Ex. docker run image python test.py can be override easily
+ENTRYPOINT is fixed
 upgrade # is usually avoided unless its required .Prefer stable base image instead